Budget 2017: S$1.4b targeted support to help companies address near-term concerns

 Firms can also look to schemes that were previously announced for continued support.

-The Finance Minister said that the Government expects to pay out over S$600 million to businesses this March under the Wage Credit Scheme – a scheme aimed at helping firms cope with rising wages.
-Small and medium-sized enterprises (SMEs) are set to account for 70 per cent of this amount.
+The Finance Minister said that the Government expects to pay out more than S$600 million to businesses this March under the Wage Credit Scheme - a scheme aimed at helping firms cope with rising wages.
+Small- and medium-sized enterprises (SMEs) are set to account for 70 per cent of this amount.

 Altogether, these additional near-term measures will give businesses support of more than S$1.4 billion over the next year.